Small business marketing guide: strategy, plan and tips

 Small business marketing strategy for beginners

-A small business marketing strategy defines your goals and the approach you'll use to achieve them.
+A marketing strategy defines your goals and the approach you'll use to achieve them.
 It provides the framework for your detailed marketing plan.

-Your strategy focuses on four key areas known as the four Ps:
+Your strategy focuses on four key areas known as the four Ps.
+Research suggests the product mix can be the top factor in profitability for a business:

 So your marketing strategy will consider which of these levers to reach for.
 You can go for more than one but try not to bite off too much at once.